 Early Learning Collaboration is also a requirement of WaKIDS.
 Learn more on the WaKIDS website.

 Resource

-For a list of licensed child care providers located within your school boundary visit: Child Care Aware Washington Services for Principals
+For a list of licensed child care providers located within your school boundary visit: Child Care Aware Washington Services for Principals complete the CRE Planning Worksheet as an assurance that this process has been fulfilled.

 Comprehensive Needs Assessment